 - Activation of the cream by visible red light.

-- Production of oxygen radicals and destruction of abnormal cells.
+- Production of oxygen radicals.

 See after effects and after care